Defining High Functioning Alcoholism

 While each of these factors can contribute to a person’s risk of developing an alcohol addiction, these details of their personal lives do not have to mean that they are destined for substance or alcohol abuse.

 Anyone can develop an addiction regardless of their social, physical, or economic background.
-That’s why it is so important to know how to recognize the signs of alcoholism and to always treat this substance with care.
+That’s why it is so important to know how to recognize the signs of an alcohol use disorder as well as the progressive stages that lead to alcoholism and to always treat this substance with care.

 How to Recognize a High Functioning Alcoholic